Field Mentors become part of a vibrant, values-driven, owner-operated community and are called upon to be role models, teachers and keen listeners.

 Elements Traverse believes that serving as a Wilderness Therapy Mentor is a professional experience.
 That means the team is committed to your development, goals, and professional growth.
 In return, it means you committing to at least 1 year in the role.
 (Staff often find that it takes at least a year-and-a-half to truly develop a sense of mastery in this work).

 For staff with significant previous experience, Traverse is interested in having a conversation with you about your professional needs and desires.
-They’re open to shorter-term or contract work in these cases, if it suits both parties.

 What does the off week look like?